Creative & Media

 Film Editor Salary Overview

-The Film Editor is a sought-after profession in the United States with a median annual salary of $76,200.
-Compensation typically ranges from $38,400 for entry-level positions to $152,800 for experienced professionals in high-demand markets.
+The Film Editor is one of the most important roles in the Creative & Media sector of the US economy in 2026.
+With a median annual salary of $76,200, compensation for this position ranges from $38,400 at the entry level to $152,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Film Editor in the US earns between $38,400 and $152,800 per year, with a median of $76,200.